 Birth–Age 1 Week:

 |Key to Abbreviations: 3TC=lamivudine; IV= intravenous; NVP = nevirapine; ZDV = zidovudine|

 In the following sections and Table 7, we present available data and recommendations for management of newborns with confirmed HIV and newborns born to mothers who:

 - Received antepartum/intrapartum ARV drugs with effective viral suppression

-- Are at higher risk of transmitting HIV infection to their infant including those who
+- Are at higher risk of transmitting HIV to their newborn, including those who:

 - Received neither antepartum nor intrapartum ARV drugs